 Breeding Dogs Doesn’t Make you a Puppy Miller

-With the media hype and public outcry surrounding the practices of disreputable dog breeders and puppy mills, recently all dog breeders have come under scrutiny while being painted with the same unsavory brush.
-However, are these accusations warranted?
-Are all dog breeders actually running a puppy mill?
+With media attention and public outcry focusing on disreputable dog breeders and puppy mills, all dog breeders have recently faced scrutiny, often unfairly labeled as unethical.
+But are these accusations justified?
+Are all dog breeders operating puppy mills?

 Good Practices of a Reputable Dog Breeder